glebnovodran/ostinato/doc/build_unix.md

 `./build.sh <compiler options>`

 By default Ostinato is built for debugging.
-To build an optimized version please add `-O3 -flto` compiler options
+To build an optimized version add `-O3 -flto -march=native` compiler options

 ## OGL/GLES